 Piccata is typically served with either rice or pasta and a simple vegetable on the side.

 Roasted lemon asparagus is a simple side dish that pairs nicely with this meal since the flavors are similar to the piccata sauce.
-It’s also quick and easy to make so that it won’t draw out the total cooking time.
+It’s also quick and easy to make so it won’t draw out the total cooking time.

 Piccata sauce is meant to be light and almost vinaigrette-like.
 It will cook down and thicken slightly in the pan.
 However, if you’d like to thicken the sauce further, stir in a small amount of cornstarch slurry before putting the salmon back in the pan.
 Alternatively, arrowroot starch or tapioca starch can be used to make the slurry.